A Step-by-Step Mortgage Guide

 There are several time-sensitive things that need to be completed once you're under contract.
 These include:

 - Coordinate signing and discussion of your preliminary disclosures

-- Collect all of the remaining documents that were discussed during our initial preapproval
+- Collect all of the remaining documents that were discussed during your initial preapproval

 The type of services third party vendors provide include the appraisal, termite (WDO), survey, HOA documents, insurance, the home inspection, etc.

-By the time you get to closing you will have already know your payments, amount needed for closing, terms of the loan and obligations under the note.
+By the time you get to closing, you will already know your payments, amount needed for closing, terms of the loan, and obligations under the note.